 Using export to pass the PATH environment variable to child processes

-Any processes you run until you log out will use the current value of PATH.
+Any processes you run until you log out use the current value of PATH.

 If you prefer, you can combine these two commands into a single line, for convenience.
-Just put a semicolon between them so that the shell knows they're separate commands:
+Put a semicolon between them so that the shell knows they're separate commands:

-Tip: If any of your pathnames have spaces in them, you should enclose the variable definition in quotation marks, just to be safe:
+If any of your pathnames have spaces in them, enclose the variable definition in quotation marks, to be safe.

 PATH="$PATH:/putting/spaces in pathnames:/makes/life very/inconvenient";export PATH